 What is the Cyber Essentials scheme?

-Cyber Essentials is a UK government scheme supported by the NCSC (National Cyber Security Centre) sets out five basic security controls that can protect organisations against 80% of common cyber attacks.
+The Cyber Essentials scheme is a UK government-backed framework supported by the NCSC (National Cyber Security Centre).
+It sets out five basic security controls that can protect organisations against 80% of common cyber attacks.

 The scheme is designed to help organisations of any size demonstrate their commitment to cyber security – while keeping the approach simple and the costs low.